SiliconLabs/wiseconnect/examples/snippets/wlan/enterprise_client/readme.md

 - Enter the Radius Password as **12345678**.
 This password should be given as a **secret** in FreeRADIUS server.

-### FreeRADIUS server set up
+### FreeRADIUS server setup

 The configuration explained below is for Linux OS, similar process may be followed for other OS.

-- FreeRADIUS Server installation links:
+1. FreeRADIUS Server installation links:

    [https://freeradius.org/](https://freeradius.org/)